Why should you take better care of yourself?

 A: Attainable

 Make your goal realistic.
 Remember that life can get busy or unpredictable.
 Aiming too high almost always leads to disappointment.
 Maybe your goal to walk after dinner 3 days a week sounds like a lot.
-Try starting with one day a week and work up to three.
+Try starting with one day a week and work up to 3.

 R: Relevant